TheMythoclast/TheMythoclast.github.io/_posts/2019-19-3-under-our-skin.md

+---
+layout: post
+title: A Review of Under Our Skin, A Cult Classic
+subtitle: Chronic Lyme disease is fake, don't @ me.
+comments: true
+tags: [Lyme, cults, antibiotics]
+---

-_Under Our Skin_ is a documentary about Lyme disease, a tick-borne disease mostly relegated to the northeastern US.
+*Under Our Skin* is a documentary about Lyme disease, a tick-borne disease mostly relegated to the northeastern US.
 It released in 2008 and received mostly positive reviews from critics.
 Having watched the film, I don&#39;t really understand why. _Under Our Skin_ exists to sell viewers on unnecessary and dangerous long-term antibiotic therapies for Lyme disease, as well as the existence of chronic Lyme disease.

 # Lyme Disease is Boring